One Day Series 2023

 What bike should I ride?

-A road bike is probably the best choice, however, a hybrid (flat bar) bike may also be suitable, although these can be heavier.
+A road bike is probably the best choice, however, a hybrid (flat bar) bike may also be suitable, although these can sometimes can be heavier.

 Do I need insurance?

-As this is a free ride, the event is not separately covered by our insurance.
-We advise all riders to have their own public liability insurance.
+As this is a free ride, the ride is not separately covered by our insurance.
+We advise all riders to have their own third-party liability insurance.
 One of the cheapest ways to arrange this is by signing up for British Cycling membership.

 Is there any racing?